B-Mohammed2/Assignment3/README.md

 I needed to make a seperate table for students attendance containing details of the subjects they are attending and the date status of attendance.

 # design
+I designed the webpage as simple as possible with green calming colors to not have negative effects on the users as colors effects mental health and as this webpage is only used for addministration work. as it was design to give comfortbal feeling while working with it.

 <!-- Introduction -->
 # Introduction

 ## Attendance record website

 ## Target audience for web application
+I originally created this project for school addministration works to deal with student ditals and mark their daily attendance.
+However,the users of this type of webpage are mostlly working for administration for companies or schools or even some businesses as they can addd data and update or remove it very easley.

 ### Heading 3
 #### Heading 4
 ##### Heading 5